Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: A Model of Network Communication

 Diffusion centrality measures how extensively the information spreads as a function of the initial node.
 In particular, let

 be the ``hearing matrix.''
-The $ij$-th entry of ${\bf H}$, $H({\bf g};p,T)_{ij}$, is the expected number of times, in the first $T$ periods, that $j$ hears about a piece of information originating from $i$.
+The $ij$-th entry of ${\bf H}$, $H({\bf g};q,T)_{ij}$, is the expected number of times, within $T$ periods, that $j$ hears about a piece of information originating from $i$.
 Diffusion centrality is then defined by

-So, ${DC}({\bf g};p,T)_{i}$ is the expected total number of times that some piece of information that originates from $i$ is heard by any of the members of the society during a $T$-period time interval. \footnote{ We note two useful normalizations.
-One is to compare it to what would happen if $p=1$ and ${\bf g}$ were the complete network ${\bf g}^{c}$, which produces the maximum possible entry for each $ij$ subject to any $T$.
-Thus, each entry of ${DC}({\bf g};p,T)$ could be divided through by the corresponding entry of ${DC}({\bf g}^{c};1,T)$.
-This produces a measure for which every entry lies between 0 and 1, where 1 corresponds to the maximum possible numbers of expected paths possible in $T$ periods with full probability weight and full connectedness.
-Another normalization is to compare a given node to the total level for all nodes; that is, to divide all entries of ${DC}({\bf g};p,T)$ by $\sum_{i}{DC}_{i}({\bf g};p,T)$.
-This normalization tracks how relatively diffusive one node is compared to the average diffusiveness in its society. } \citet{banerjeecdj2013} showed that diffusion centrality was a statistically significant predictor of the spread of information -- in that case, about a microfinance program.
+So, ${DC}({\bf g};q,T)_{i}$ is the expected total number of times that some piece of information that originates from $i$ is heard by any of the members of the society during a $T$-period time interval.\footnote{We note two useful normalizations.
+One is to compare this calculation to what would happen if $q=1$ and ${\bf g}$ were the complete network ${\bf g}^{c}$, which produces the maximum possible entry for each $ij$ for any given any $T$.
+Thus, each entry of ${DC}({\bf g};q,T)$ could be divided through by the corresponding entry of ${DC}({\bf g}^{c};1,T)$.
+This produces a measure for which every entry lies between 0 and 1, where 1 corresponds to the maximum possible number of expected walks possible in $T$ periods with full probability weight and full connectedness.
+Another normalization is to compare a given node to the total level for all nodes; that is, to divide all entries of ${DC}({\bf g};q,T)$ by $\sum_{i}{DC}_{i}({\bf g};q,T)$.
+This normalization tracks how relatively diffusive one node is compared to the average diffusiveness in its society.} \citet{banerjeecdj2013} showed that diffusion centrality of the initially informed members of a community was a statistically significant predictor of the spread of information \textendash{} in that case, about a microfinance program.